zckpp/angular-order-and-approval-system/README.md

-This project was designed for Carnegie System Access Request Approval Process.
+This project was designed for Carnegie Gas Cylinder Ordering Process.

-The backend endpoint is configured in PHP and data saved in MySQL.
+The backend endpoint is provided in Node and data saved in MongoDB.